Room Reset – The Secret to Keeping a Clean House

 How many rooms should you reset?

-You can do this in one room, a few main ones, or all of them.
+You can do this in one room, a few main ones, or all.
 The choice is up to you.
-If you are just starting out, I would suggest one room until you get the feel for how things go then you can add on others.
-Remember we are learning a new habit here and for that reason, you will want to start small and work your way up.
+If you are starting, I would suggest one room until you get a feel for how things go; then, you can add on others.
+Remember, we are learning a new habit here; for that reason, you will want to start small and work your way up.
 Build up your clutter-free stamina and work your way towards staying organized on autopilot.

 Before you know it, you can reset your entire home daily and keep everything neat and tidy without having to devote hours each week to decluttering all over again.